openstack/kolla/doc/multinode.rst

     kolla-ansible prechecks -i <path/to/multinode/inventory/file>

-For additional environment setup see the `quickstart guide`_.
+For additional environment setup see the :ref:`deploying-kolla`.

 Run the deployment:

 ::

     kolla-ansible deploy -i <path/to/multinode/inventory/file>

-.. _quickstart guide: ./quickstart.rst#deploying-kolla